 The three Eden loops.
 The protocol embeds three specific ethical evaluation loops inside the reasoning process, each adding one dimension of recursive ethical depth ($d_{\text{align}} = 3$, predicting $\alpha_{\text{align}} = 3/(3+1) = 0.75$):

-The full three-loop protocol has now been tested empirically across three working models.
+The full three-loop protocol has now been tested in an expanded six-model Eden suite, with five runs yielding analysable matched-pair data.
 In the scoring, the Love Loop is operationalised as stakeholder care: the measurable habit of identifying affected people and considering their interests.

 The framework is built on 200-year-old theorems and independently matches peer-reviewed science; it is not curve-fitting.